MonsieurLanza/tus-node-server/README.md

 __Note from MrLanza : This is a stripped down version with only the Local File Storage, for my own needs (and because grpc do not compile on my dev system, and I have no time to fix a dependency I will not use...)__

+If you need the original with the full experience, get it here : https://github.com/tus/tus-node-server

 ## Flexible Data Stores

 - **Local File Storage**